USS Saratoga CV-3

 Okinawa Campaign Losses2

 During just the Okinawa campaign, the Japanese Army and Navy forces combined lost 1,900 aircraft in suicide attacks, 2,255 in combat operations, 2,655 in operational accidents and more than 1,000 destroyed on the ground.
-In contrast, the US fleet lost 665 aircraft including those washed overboard during a hurricane on 5 June 1945.
+In contrast, the US fleet lost 665 aircraft including those washed overboard during a typhoon on 5 June 1945.
 The British Pacific Fleet lost 160 planes - 26 shot down or otherwise lost in combat, 72 lost in operating accidents of which 61 were Seafire deck-landing accidents, 32 destroyed by Kamikaze hits and 30 lost in an accidental hanger fire on Formidable.
 In addition, there were 43 "duds" which needed repairs that could not be performed on-board.
 As the four British Pacific Fleet carriers started out with a total of 218 operational aircraft, these losses put a severe strain on the replenishment system, but 140 replacement planes were provided over the course of the Okinawa campaign.

 USN Ships Sunk and Damaged by Kamikazes3